 The results were disappointing - no match.
 Yet, the names, ages, description (tall with black hair) and even the occupation (woodcutter) fit.
 I had no documented evidence about Swain's parentage, just oral history.
 I wanted to test his (other) descendants, but he had daughters and granddaughters.

 Then autosomal DNA testing came along.
 It can confirm close relations regardless of gender.
 I found Swain's granddaughter and compared her autosomal DNA with my uncle.
-It was a perfect match - Thomas and Swain were the same man!
+It was a close-relative match - Thomas and Swain were the same man!

 The results told me that Thomas Swain Maness really was my great-grandfather, but that his father is unknown.
 He might have been illegitimate (but that's another story).